 What time will cart exchanges take place: Cart(s) must be placed curbside by 6:00 a.m. on the scheduled cart exchange day.
 Carts will be exchanged full or empty – carts should not be removed from the curb if they have been emptied before the cart exchange team arrives.

 When cart exchanges will end: Incentivized downsizing will end when the settlement funds have been exhausted or until CVSan determines that the program will no longer continue.

-How and when will the incentive come: Incentives will be in the form of a credit on the next quarterly ACI bill (issued the third week January, April, July and October of each year).
-Due to the timing of processing, the credit may not appear on this upcoming quarterly bill, but on the next.
+How and when will the incentive come: Incentives will be in the form of a credit on the next quarterly ACI bill (issued the third week January, April, July, and October of each year).
+Due to the timing of processing, the credit may not appear on this upcoming quarterly bill, but the next.